-So what will be the result of these global demographic changes?
-The middle scenario by WC-IIASA for the educational structure of the world population is shown in the chart below.
+What will be the result of these global demographic changes according to the WC-IIASA demographers?
+The middle scenario by WC-IIASA for the educational structure of the world population is shown in this chart here.

 We already know that the future population will be better educated than today’s population because in the vast majority of countries the younger cohorts are much better educated than the older cohorts.19

 The projection also shows that we will likely not see a rapid increase in the number of children in the world – we are likely not quite there yet, but the world is close to ‘peak child’.

 ‘Peak child’ is a historic turning point in global demographic history – after two centuries of rapid global population growth it will bring about the end of this era.
 And from the discussion of the various scenarios for the coming years we know that faster development – the access to education for women in particular and further improvements of child health are especially important – will mean that we are even closer to ‘peak child’.